checkly/theheadless.dev/blog/posts/basics-navigation.md

 of the wait states under the hood.

 ::: tip
-Playwright handles a lot of the common waiting scenario's using its built in "auto waiting".
-Depending on your use case it might serve all your needs
+Playwright handles a lot of the common waiting scenario's using its built-in "auto waiting".
+Depending on your use case, it might serve all your needs
 :::